LoopKit/loopdocs/docs/browser/automatic.md

 ### Automatic Certificate Renewal

 Some Open-Source apps, in particular `Trio`, `LoopCaregiver` and `LoopFollow` already have this capability.
+It will be available in with the next release of the *Loop* app (3.6.0).

 * If your signing credentials for the app being built are invalid and `ENABLE_NUKE_CERTS` is `true`, then signing credentials will be cleared from your `Match-Secrets` repository, a new `Distribution` certificate will be created at *Apple* and signing credentials for the current app will be generated and stored in `Match-Secrets`.